What kind of use of exercise ball?

-The first thing to be mentioned is that do not use an exercise ball as a chair.
-You can check the graphic on the left if you don’t know what I mean.
-Exercise ball was designed for its particular usage – such as sit-up, back hyperextension, and so on (the list goes on).
+The first thing to mention is that you should not use an exercise ball as a chair.
+If you don’t know what I mean, you can check the graphic on the left.
+An exercise ball was designed for its particular usage—such as sitting up, back hyperextension, and so on (the list goes on).

-Don’t even think about using it like an office chair or a sofa because it will lead to injury.
+Don’t even think about using it as an office chair or a sofa; it can cause injury.

 What kind of injuries may we get from using exercise balls?